Country Guide

 Hungarian chargers primarily accept app-based payment.
 MOL Plugee is the most widely useful app.
 Shell Recharge and Plugsurfing RFID cards work at many stations through roaming.
 Contactless bank card payment is available at some newer MOL and Ionity chargers.
 Prices are typically displayed in Hungarian forint (HUF).
 Some apps show euro equivalent prices.

-A roaming card lets you charge across multiple networks with one account.
+A roaming service lets you charge across multiple networks with one app or account.
 In Hungary, the most useful are:

 - Shell Recharge